squinkylabs/SquinkyVCV/docs/filter.md

 Now, let's back up a bit.
 With any resonant lowpass filter increasing the resonance is going increase the difference in volume between the frequencies at resonance and the lower frequencies.
 It happens that in the very simplest implementation of a ladder filter the gain stays more constant at resonance and the low frequencies are attenuated.
 Whereas with the simplest implementation of a state variable filter the low frequency gain stays constant, and the frequencies at the resonant frequency are amplified.

 Long ago it was discovered that it is very easy to modify the standard ladder to be like the state variable filter - no bass suck.
-Over the years maybe filters have made one choice of the other.
+Over the years many filters have made one choice of the other.

 But there is no one answer that is always right.
 Sure the Moog will suck out the bass when you increase the resonance, on the other hand some filters will get extremely loud and/or distorted at the resonance is increased.